matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 # MSC4140: Cancellable delayed events (Futures)

-This MSC proposes a mechanism by which a Matrix client can schedule an event (including a state event) to be sent into a room on behalf of a user at a later time.
+This MSC proposes a mechanism by which a Matrix client can schedule an event (including a state event) to be sent into a room at a later time.

 The client does not have to be running or in contact with the Homeserver at the time that the event is actually sent.